 Step 6: Deploy and Monitor Your Pipeline

 Once your pipeline works locally, you need to deploy it as a service that others can trigger.
-Common deployment patterns include:
+The Wireflow API supports three deployment patterns:

-Monitor execution times, error rates, and API costs per pipeline run.
-Set up alerts for when any single step exceeds its expected duration or error threshold.
+Monitor execution times, error rates, and API costs per pipeline run using the execution history endpoint (GET /workflows/{id}/executions).
 Track which models consume the most budget so you can identify optimization opportunities, such as switching to a lighter model for non-critical steps.
 Teams running multiple pipelines often benefit from a centralized dashboard that shows the status of every AI creative workflow in one place.

 Version your pipeline configurations so you can roll back to a previous setup if a model update produces unexpected results.
 Treat your pipeline definition as infrastructure code: store it in version control, review changes before deploying, and tag releases with semantic versioning.
 This discipline pays off quickly when you are managing dozens of workflows across different use cases.